13 Best Superfoods For Your Health And Immune System In 2023

 7. Dark, Leafy Greens – For Boosting Your Immune System

-• Dark, leafy greens, much like red bell peppers, are good sources of beta-carotene.
+Dark, leafy greens, much like red bell peppers, are good sources of beta-carotene.

-• In addition to being good for the eyes and skin, beta-carotene is associated with increasing the number of disease-fighting cells in the body and reducing inflammation, both of which support immunity (Castaneda, 2020).
+Beta-carotene is associated with increasing the number of disease-fighting cells in the body and reducing inflammation, both of which support immunity (Castaneda, 2020).

-• Many dark leafy greens are also high in Vitamin C which helps to increase the infection-fighting ability of the immune system (Schend, n.d.).
+Many dark leafy greens are also high in Vitamin C which helps to increase the infection-fighting ability of the immune system (Schend, n.d.).

-Examples of dark leafy greens include spinach, kale, and arugula.
-In order to obtain the maximum health benefit, dark leafy greens are best prepared lightly cooked and paired with healthy fats.
-This allows for the maximum and easiest absorption of Vitamin A into the body (Castaneda, 2020)
+In order to obtain the maximum health benefit, dark leafy greens are best prepared lightly cooked and paired with healthy fats to allow for the maximum and easiest absorption of Vitamin A into the body (Castaneda, 2020)

 8. Pumpkin Seeds – For Energy

-• They are alkaline-forming which is essential in the highly acidic diets consumed today.
+Pumpkin seeds seeds are rich in iron which assists in maintaining energy levels and they are alkaline-forming which is essential in the highly acidic diets consumed today.

-• Pumpkin seeds are an amazing source of vitamin B including folates, vitamin B-6, pantothenic acid, niacin, riboflavin, and thiamin.
+They are an amazing source of vitamin B including folates, vitamin B-6, pantothenic acid, niacin, riboflavin, and thiamin.

 Coconut water and coconut milk are superfoods.